 - Shortness of breath or difficulty breathing

 - Weight loss

-Metastatic cancers don’t totally go away, even with treatment.
-Because of that, metastatic breast cancer is often thought of as a chronic illness that needs constant observation and treatment to improve patients' quality of life and extend their lives.
+Metastatic cancers don’t totally go away even with treatment.
+Therefore, metastatic breast cancer is often thought of as a chronic illness that needs constant observation and treatment to improve patients’ quality of life and extend their lives.

 Even though metastatic breast cancer can’t be completely cured, treating it can:

 - Extend your life